 Most states in India detail their policy for employee termination.
 Also, certain sectors like manufacturing, plantations, etc also receive protection under central government regulations.
 Let’s take a more in-depth look at the employee termination policy in some major Indian states.

-Delhi– The Delhi Shops and Establishments Act of 1954 is very similar to the one in Maharashtra.
-In Delhi, employers are required to give a notice period of at least 30 days for terminating employees who have been employed for more than 3 months.
-This rule is not applicable when an employee is terminated for misconduct.
+The Delhi Shops and Establishments Act of 1954 is very similar to Maharashtra Act.
+In Delhi, employers are required to give a notice period of at least 30 days for terminating employees who have been employed for more than three months, or they can be given a salary in lieu of such notice.
+The employer does not need to give a notice period if the reason for termination is misconduct.
 However, the employee must be given a chance to explain himself/herself against any misunderstandings or allegations.

 Termination Rules For Employees in India